 Here is how I navigate procrastination:

 There are certain things that I strictly don’t bring into my workday: Errands, TV, alcohol or pot, socializing.
-Because I have knocked out some major time wasters, I am left with less tantalizing ways to procrastinate, like naps, walks by myself around the block, or doing other, lower priority work tasks.
+Because I have knocked out the major time wasters, I am left with less tantalizing ways to procrastinate, like naps, walks by myself around the block, or the doing the dishes.